 —Chris Christie misstated the U.S. policy on paying ransom to hostage-takers.

-Some of the claims and how they compare with the facts:
+A look at some of the claims Saturday night and how they compare with the facts:

 THE FACTS: Far from it.
 The U.S. tax burden pales in comparison with that of other industrialized countries.